Where is the breath

 Into eyes of love and laughter Surrounding me Believing in me Trying to be the best that they can For their old man.

 To live.
-Abundant thoughts on Hope Creative poems on Life* Earnest poems Time
+Gentle thoughts about Hope Articulate poems about Life* Articulate poems about Time

 Have something to say about the poem?